sobotka/filmic-blender/README.md

 What?
 =====

 This OpenColorIO configuration adds a closer-to-photorealistic view transform for your renders.
+For imagers working with non-photorealistic rendering, it also will bring significant dynamic range and lighting capabilities to your work.

 Why?
 ====